Music of El Salvador: Music of Northern El Salvador

 Northern El Salvador is composed of the departments of Chalatenango, Cabañas, Morazán and the northern parts of Santa Ana (e.g., Metapán), San Miguel (e.g., Cd.
 Barrios) and La Unión (e.g., Nueva Esparta) as well as the town of Suchitoto in the department of Cuscatlán.
 Northern El Salvador or la Franja Norte is characterized by its mountainous and cool terrain as well as being an area of heavy European settlement and as a result a large majority of the people who inhabit the Northern Region (especially Chalatenango, Metapán, and Morazán) are light-skinned people with colored eyes.

-The impact they've had on the local culture has been great and the music of Northern El Salvador clearly reflects the European influence in the area.
+The impact they have had on the local culture has been great and the music of Northern El Salvador clearly reflects the European influence in the area.